 These tutorials are intended for self-study by students.
 They cover FPGA boards, software tools (including the Intel® Quartus® Prime Software tools, the Nios® II, and ARM* processors), and other topics.

 The Intel® FPGA Academic Program provides lab exercises for several university-level courses.
 As an aid for instructors, a complete solution for each lab exercise is available.
 Unformatted text versions of these exercises and the source files for the figures are also available.

-Get examples of computer systems designed for use on DE-series boards.
-Examples are based on the Nios II processor or the ARM* Cortex*-A9 processor and the Intel FPGA Academic Program Intellectual Property (IP) cores.
+These examples of computer systems are designed for use on DE-series boards.
+They are based on the Nios II processor or the ARM* Cortex*-A9 processor and the Intel FPGA Academic Program Intellectual Property (IP) cores.
 These systems can be used to teach computer organization and embedded systems without requiring knowledge of hardware design.